jaysoo/jaysoo.ca/_posts/2016-08-23-why-you-need-types.markdown

 It is also seemless to integrate types into your application through Flow (or TypeScript).
-For even more powerful type systems in the front end, you can also check out [Elm](http://elm-lang.org/) and [PureScript](http://www.purescript.org/) -- both or which are in the ML family of languages.
+For even more powerful type systems in the front end, you can also check out [Elm](http://elm-lang.org/) and [PureScript](http://www.purescript.org/) -- both of which are in the ML family of languages.

 ## Further Reading